BNNorman/rpi-rgb-led-matrix-animator/README.md

 # rpi-rgb-led-matrix-animator
 Python code to play animation sequences on an RGB LED matrix panel using the HZeller (https://github.com/hzeller/rpi-rgb-led-matrix) drivers on a Raspberry Pi (Model 3 used)

-Coming soon - currently working on documentation and more testing
+Inspired by the amazing ALA library for the Arduino.

 ##Currently supports:-

-*multiple layers
+-multiple layers

-*animation sequencing (speed and duration control)
+-animation sequencing (speed and duration control)

-*colour transparency
+-transparency

-*foreground and background images
+-foreground and background images or colours

-*background colours

-*chain animations (like a LED strip folded)
+-chain animations (like a LED strip folded)

-*affine image transforms
+-text animations (like scrolling text messages)
+-image animations like fade in/out, dissolve, blur, blend,  hue change etc
+-panel animations like drawing randomly sized rectangles/ellipses etc -affine image transforms
+-image scaling with anti-aliasing

-*BDF and openCV fonts
+-BDF and openCV fonts

-##Animation classes:-

-*TextAnimations - colour changes, scaling/moving

-*ImageAnimations - colour manipulation, shape transforms, dissolve, slide and Pan

-*ChainAnimations - a lits of LED coordinates which can be manipulated using animations such as collide, Knight Rider (Larson),Fade,Sparkle to name only a few
+See the docs folder for more information

+##Licence

+Free to use and modify but credit me as the original author please.
+Please read License.md

+This work took several months so, if you really feel grateful, you could send me money via my PayPal account - it would help my tiny pension.

+##Getting Started

+Try running the Exmaples then look at the code - I've tried to make it as flexible and intuitive as possible.

+There will be some video demos on YouTube or you can look at Norman Truck Logos on Facebook to see the development of some of the animations.

+##Apologies

+I've tried my best to fully document this code.
+You'll find most documents in the Docs folder.

+The Python scripts should all have doc strings.

+If you find any omissions let me know.

+If you improve the code - especially regarding execution speed - let me know.